-The Civil Rights Office (CRO) would like to invite you to participate in the upcoming public comment period for the Federal Highway Administration (FHWA) FFY 2021-2023 draft proposed Disadvantaged Business Enterprise (DBE) Goal Methodology.
-The public comment period is open from December 15, 2020 to January 31, 2021.
+The Civil Rights Office (CRO) would like to invite you to participate in the upcoming public comment period for the Federal Aviation Administration (FAA) FFY 2021-2023 Disadvantaged Business Enterprise (DBE) Goal Methodology.

 Email Your Comment

 Emailed comments are welcome at any time during the comment period.
 Send to: firstname.lastname@example.org

 A statewide virtual public meeting to discuss the goal will be held via Zoom and teleconference on

 Meeting ID: 957 6425 8971

 Comments regarding the overall goal methodology may be submitted during the comment period via fax, mail, or e-mail, and should follow the Comment Form available here.

 All comments must be submitted prior to the close of business (5:00 PM AKST) December 3rd, 2021.